signs of balding at 20

 Haircare products

-Use hair care products specifically designed to promote hair growth and prevent hair loss.
+Use hair care products designed to promote hair growth and prevent hair loss.
 Look for products containing ingredients like biotin, caffeine, and ketoconazole.

 Hair transplant